akimdavidov671/chd-prediction-dashboard/README.md

 For the full analysis, including detailed EDA plots, calibration curves, threshold analysis, and decision curve analysis, see `notebooks/framingham.ipynb`.

-### UCI Notebook — Current Heart Disease Screening
-### UCI Notebook — Current Heart Disease Screening
+### UCI Notebook - Current Heart Disease Screening

 The `uci-heart-disease.ipynb` notebook develops the current heart disease screening component of the project.
-It uses four UCI cohorts — Cleveland, Hungarian, Switzerland, and VA — and converts the original disease-severity target into a binary heart-disease-present label.
+It uses four UCI cohorts - Cleveland, Hungarian, Switzerland, and VA - and converts the original disease-severity target into a binary heart-disease-present label.

 The main challenge is that these cohorts are not directly interchangeable.
 They differ substantially in target distribution, feature availability, missingness, and feature distributions.
 Cleveland is relatively complete and balanced, while Switzerland and VA are much more disease-positive and have substantial missingness in important clinical variables.
 In particular, features such as `ca`, `thal`, and `slope` are informative but largely unavailable outside Cleveland.